tage64/aqcp/README.md

 The key here on windows is that we cannot use nix so we pass --no-nix to all stack commands.

+## Prebuilt binaries

+Instead of building everything yourself, you might want to download a prebuilt binary instead.
+Currently we only offer binaries for windows.
+It can be found under the releases page on github.
+Download the zipped directory and extract it to a known location on your filesystem.
+Then, open a command prompt and navigate into the extracted directory and run aqcp-exe.exe with some arguments. **Important**, make sure the dll-files remaines in the same directory as the executable or the program will complain on missing libraries.

 ## Testing

-* Test cases are provided in the folder test.
+* Test cases are provided in the folder `test`.
 To run these use:

     ```
     $ stack test